How Much Does it Cost to Make a Website ADA Compliant?

 Smaller websites that require straightforward, less intrusive improvements can be made compliant for as little as $1,000 in upgrades.
 However, a lot of sites need more substantial changes, which can cost as much as $50,000.
 Iviju can provide you a quote, please contact us to help you to figure out how much it will cost.

 The best auditing process combines human testing of each site's unique pages and incorporating it with automated testing.
 Even the greatest automated technology can only identify 30% of WCAG accessibility issues, hence manual human WCAG testing is essential.
-The process does, however, begin with a automatic WCAG website scan.
-This step is helpful for locating any sections of the website that may be improved and have where the quick repairs can be done, so website owner can saving money and time.
+The process does, however, begin with an automatic WCAG website scan.
+This step is helpful for locating any sections of the website that may be improved and where the quick repairs can be done, so website owner can save money and time.
 The next two steps both begin with identifying the "unique pages" of the site, which provide a representative sample of the entire site.
 For these pages we conduct human testing in two steps beginning with manual UX and code review that includes keyboard only testing.
 We then put ourselves into the shoes of multiple personas representing different disability scenarios and apply the appropriate assistive technologies to test these unique pages.
-Screen readers such as JAWS or NVDA which assist people with vision are good examples.
-We employee people with disabilities to help some manual testing and issue detection
+Screen readers such as JAWS or NVDA, which assist people with vision are good examples.
+We employ people with disabilities to help some manual testing and issue detection

 Why Iviju Stands Out in ADA Website Compliance